Wayne State University Student Senate

 The Wayne State University Student Senate is a non-discriminatory, non-partisan representative body of students.
 Its primary objective is to identify progressive methods that can be utilized by all students to encourage leadership, uphold student achievement, enhance campus-community life through quality programming, and act as a liaison between students and the Administration.
 General body meetings are typically held every 1st and 3rd Thursday and are open to the public.
 For information about Student Senate history, goals, and members, please visit us online or contact any member of the Student Senate.

 School of Social Work Student Representative

-- Advocate for more licensing training
+- Advocate for more macro level training

 - Improve communication between students and faculty members

 Rajan encourages students and peers to contact him by email (email@example.com) for questions, comments, ideas, or concerns.